Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 In the early 2000, the GB SMART 16/32M were quite common flashable cartridges for Game Boy.
 They was bundled with a parallel-port flasher like the odd GB-Transferer.
 The GB SMART cartridges were able to emulate many common Game Boy mappers from this era and are still intersting pieces of hardware with a very broad compatility (even by today's standards).

-The parallel GB-transferer itself had a particular interesting feature : it was not only able to flash single rom and dump cartridges, but it was also able to create a multiboot rom cartridge.
+The parallel GB-transferer itself had a particular interesting feature: it was not only able to flash single rom and dump cartridges, but it was also able to create a multiboot rom cartridge.
 The principle was to inject a particular custom multiboot rom first, then the other games to the flash chip.
 The custom multiboot rom had probably special instructions to lock certain high address pins of the cartridge custom mapper which allow any game to be seen as working with normal addresses range from a Game Boy, whatever its actual position in the flash chip.

 Unfortunately, the GB transferer software was not open access and became completely obsolete since Windows Vista.
 More recently the software support for parallel port was also abandon on Windows.
 So the GB-transferers now sleep in drawers for eternity.